VibeCreAI/VibeCreAI-website/README.md

 ### Latest Improvements
 - ✅ **Modular Architecture**: Transitioned from single-file to organized CSS/JS modules for better maintainability
+- ✅ **Hero Experience Refresh**:
+  - Introduced a **Programmer Companion Sprite** in place of the old dinosaur artwork
+  - Tuned hover filters for cross-browser fidelity (including Samsung Internet)
+- ✅ **Animated Pixel Maze Bug Hunt**: Upgraded the background maze into an interactive pixel-art system that highlights bugs in real time
+- ✅ **Vibe Survivor Standalone**: Split the survival game into its own deployment at https://vibe-survivor.vercel.app/ with lightweight linking from the main site
 - ✅ **Enhanced UI/UX**:
   - Updated navigation from "PROJECTS" to "APPS" for clarity
   - Standardized button widths for visual consistency